Save 8%! Use SECRET8 discount code

 The web of causation is, however, an old approach that has its critics.
 Of particular concern are the following:

-There are many other factors that influence health and well-being which cannot be included in the web of causation model.
+Many other factors influence health and well-being which cannot be included in the web of causation model.
 One example would be climate conditions.
-This illustrates how a multi-disciplinary approach is required to fully understand human health and well-being.
+This illustrates how a multi-disciplinary approach is required to understand human health and well-being fully.

 So, the web of causation model still has a place in our understanding of how humans function within their environment.
-However, it does not offer a comprehensive explanation of the forces that influence health and well-being.
+However, it does not comprehensively explain the forces that influence health and well-being.

-Despite its limitations, the web of causation model remains a useful tool for understanding how people relate to their social and physical environments. web of causation ppt from web of causation CDC.
+Despite its limitations, the web of causation model remains useful for understanding how people relate to their social and physical environments. web of Causation ppt from Web of Causation CDC.

 Expert paper writers are just a few clicks away